-Arizona National Parks include the amazing Grand Canyon National Park along with quite a few National Monuments and National Historic Sites.
+There are 22 Arizona National Parks including the amazing Grand Canyon National Park along with quite a few National Monuments and National Historic Sites.
 You can easily visit multiple National Parks while traveling around Arizona.

 Arizona's national parks are mostly national monuments.
 It does have three official parks: Grand Canyon, Petrified Forest, and Saguaro.
 Most monuments or historic sites do not have camping facilities, but some do.
 Arizona has a couple of historic sites and recreation areas.